jnsage/Bricks_and_Pieces/README.md

 - Category 4 - Best Practices
     - Utilize a virtual environment and include instructions in the README on how to set one up.
     - Lists dependencies in a requirement.txt file.

+# Changes from Proposal
+- Original question of examining possible relationship between Brickset rating and the age ratings for LEGO sets was eliminated.
+There were too many missing values for the minimum and maximum age ranges of LEGO sets.